Get Happy!! (Elvis Costello album): Music and lyrics

 Musically, Get Happy!! represents a departure from Costello's previous records, taking influences from the R&B and soul sound of the 1960s, as well as ska.
 Michael Gallucci of Ultimate Classic Rock described it as "a throwback to '60s R&B music played with new wave bite".
-In his book Let Them All Talk: The Music of Elvis Costello, biographer Brian Hinton states that with Get Happy!!, the artist invested in "soul sources with an introspection and bitterness previously alien to the genre".
-However, not all the tracks took direct influence from R&B and soul.
-Costello stated that "Human Touch" was influenced by his recent work producing the Specials, while "Men Called Uncle" and "Beaten to the Punch" were influenced by the 1960s Liverpool sound that drew the same styles as the Merseybeats' "I Stand Accused".
-Some commentators saw the songs on Get Happy!! as a response to the events of the Armed Funk tour, although in the 2003 reissue liner notes for the album, Costello stated that "Riot Act" was the only track on the album to refer to the incident, further commenting:
+In his book Let Them All Talk, the biographer Brian Hinton states that with Get Happy!!, the artist invested in "soul sources with an introspection and bitterness previously alien to the genre".
+Costello said that not all the tracks took direct influence from R&B and soul: "Human Touch" was influenced by his recent work producing the Specials; "Men Called Uncle" and "Beaten to the Punch" owed a debt to the early-1960s Liverpool sound that also included The Merseybeats' "I Stand Accused".
+Some critics inferred the songs on Get Happy!! were a response to the events of the Armed Funk tour, although in his 2003 reissue liner notes, Costello said "Riot Act" was the only track on the album to refer to the incident, further commenting:

 The album's title is taken from the song of the same name, written by Harold Arlen and Ted Koehler.
-Biographer Tony Clayton-Lea finds it an ironic comment on the LP's lyrical content, which is "steeped in discontent".
-Indeed, the upbeat songs provide a stark contrast to the downbeat lyrics, particularly on "King Horse".
-Reviewing the album on release, critic Robert Hilburn of the Los Angeles Times found that the song titles hint at the "jarring encounters" described throughout, naming "Beaten to the Punch", "Temptation", "Possession", "Clowntime Is Over" and "High Fidelity".
-Biographer David Gouldstone splits the songs into public ones – songs concerned with public issues ("Opportunity", "Clowntime Is Over", "5ive Gears in Reverse" and "Temptation") and personal ones – songs detailing personal conflicts (all other tracks).
-He further notes that almost all the songs have narrators, with "King Horse" highlighting that they all have human failings.
-A theme of doomed romance, inspired by the artist's former relationship with Buell, appears in tracks such as "Beaten to the Punch", "Riot Act", "Men Called Uncle", "New Amsterdam" and "B Movie".
+The biographer Tony Clayton-Lea finds it an ironic comment on the LP's "steeped in discontent" lyrical content.
+The upbeat arrangements are in stark contrast to the lyrics, particularly on "King Horse".
+Reviewing the album on release, critic Robert Hilburn of the Los Angeles Times found the song titles hint at the "jarring encounters" described throughout, naming "Beaten to the Punch", "Temptation", "Possession", "Clowntime Is Over" and "High Fidelity".
+The biographer David Gouldstone splits the tracks on the album into songs concerned with public issues ("Opportunity", "Clowntime Is Over", "5ive Gears in Reverse" and "Temptation") and songs detailing personal conflicts (all other tracks).
+He notes that almost all the songs have narrators, with "King Horse" highlighting that they all have human failings.
+A theme of doomed romance, inspired by the artist's former relationship with Buell, appears in "Beaten to the Punch", "Riot Act", "Men Called Uncle", "New Amsterdam" and "B Movie".
 Additionally, The Ringer's Elizabeth Nelson retrospectively found that Costello intended "Temptation", "Opportunity" and "Possession" to be "a kind of Burroughs-like, cut-up trilogy", dissecting them as "a tortured romance in three acts" or "a plan for military domination".

 The original album sleeve labels for Get Happy!! were reversed; side one began with "I Can't Stand Up for Falling Down" and ended with "Riot Act", while side two started with "Love for Tender" and ended with "High Fidelity", which was corrected for later reissues.
-Author James E. Perone argues that the swapping is significant, as the album makes "more rhetorical sense" with "Love for Tender" as the opener and "Riot Act" as the closer.
+The author James E. Perone argues that the swapping is significant, as the album makes "more rhetorical sense" with "Love for Tender" as the opener and "Riot Act" as the closer.